 Ok, ok, I knew posting about a LEGO menorah that holds real Hanukkah candles might cause trouble.
+It did.
 I now present a few ultra-safe models that use LEGO bits as flames.
-Thus, nobody gets hurt, LEGOs don’t melt, and nothing will trigger the smoke alarm.
-Continue reading
+Thus, nobody gets hurt, LEGO doesn’t melt, and nothing will trigger the smoke alarm.

 The intersection of Jewish holidays and LEGO again, but this time, with fire.
 Continue reading

 Our action figures now have a model sukkah well-appointed for hospitable gatherings.
 Actually, we have several, because it’s hard to stop once we start.
 Yesterday’s post tried to outline a classic craft, a tabletop or model sukkah made from tissue boxes and shoe boxes, and also some ideas for free-builds using Legos, Lincoln Logs and other construction toys.

 Lulav and etrog, polymer clay.
 The pitom is a broom straw

 Box sukkah for Lego mini figs,with Lego kiddush cups and polymer clay challah

 At Sukkot, we are commanded to dwell in a sukkah.
 This ideal may be out of reach for many, but it is definitely do-able for dolls.
 Any action figure can be an honored guest or hospitable host/ess in a tabletop or model sukkah.

 A model sukkah is an easy, fun, and classic way to explore Sukkot with kids.
 Using whatever materials are already at hand, you can create a sukkah in miniature, play with it all week, use it as a centerpiece, and along the way take a look at the customs of the holiday and the rules of sukkah construction.
 Not sure about the details?
 Brush up at MyJewishLearning’s Sukkot page.